-- Calibration settings: Completed calibrations for the server listed by name. - Last calibrated: The time of the last calibration. - Color mode: The color mode used for the calibration setting.
+- Calibration: Completed calibrations for the server listed by name. - Last calibrated: The time of the last calibration. - Color mode: The color mode is the color space of the output profiles that the calibration set supports.

 You can perform a number of actions for the calibration you select in the list.
 Not all actions are available for all calibrations.
 If an action is not available, it is grayed out.
 The actions are: